lbechberger/MLinPractice/README.md

 The classifier is then evaluated, using the evaluation metrics as specified through the following optional arguments:
 - `-a`or `--accuracy`: Classification accurracy (i.e., percentage of correctly classified examples).
+- `--mcc`: Mathew's Correlation Coefficient (A coefficient of +1 represents a perfect prediction, 0 no better than random prediction and −1 indicates total disagreement between prediction and observation.)

 Moreover, the script support importing and exporting trained classifiers with the following optional arguments: